Substructural logic: Premise composition

 There are numerous ways to compose premises (and in the multiple-conclusion case, conclusions as well).
 One way is to collect them into a set.
 But since e.g. {a,a} = {a} we have contraction for free if premises are sets.
 We also have associativity and permutation (or commutativity) for free as well, among other properties.
 In substructural logics, typically premises are not composed into sets, but rather they are composed into more fine-grained structures, such as trees or multisets (sets that distinguish multiple occurrences of elements) or sequences of formulae.
 For example, in linear logic, since contraction fails, the premises must be composed in something at least as fine-grained as multisets.

 History

-Substructural logics are a relatively young field.
+Substructural logic is a relatively young field.
 The first conference on the topic was held in October 1990 in Tübingen, as "Logics with Restricted Structural Rules".
 During the conference, Kosta Došen proposed the term "substructural logics", which is now in use today.